SonoAX/QOL-MC-PACK/README.md

 AX's QOL package offers a perfect combination of optimized performance and game improvement features.
 Each mod has been carefully selected and configured to ensure a balance between **smooth** performance and an **enjoyable** gaming experience.

-Almost all mods can be found here on modrinth!
+Almost all mods can be found on modrinth!

 ---
 <details>